Topromm/portfolio-website/README.md

 # Portfolio Website WIP

-This is my personal portfolio website project, built with React, Vite, React Router and npm.
+This is my personal portfolio website project, built with React using Vite.